 - Set the oven to broil.
 Lightly grease a metal baking sheet.
 Place a few dough disks on the baking sheet and keep them 1/2-inch apart.
 Place the baking sheet on the top rack.
 Bake each side for 1 to 1-1/2 minutes depends on your oven setting.
 When you see the dough is forming large bubbles, it’s ready to flip to the other side.

-This gluten-free naan is best when served hot.
-They can be kept in a freezer up to a month.
-Leftovers can be reheated in a microwave oven to regain the soft texture.
+- This gluten-free naan is best when served hot. - They can be kept in a freezer for up to a month. - Leftovers can be reheated in a microwave oven to regain the soft texture.